zpratikpathak/Fake-News-Detection/README.md

 *Azure Function* is the backend of the chrome extension.
 To know more about backend navigate to `Azure Function` folder.

 *Machine Learning Model* folder contains dataset and a ML model which will predict the News whether it's True or False.
+Navigate to 'Machine Laerning Model' folder for more information.